rafaelsales/capistrano-db_sync/README.md

 ### Features

 * Allows dumping data selectively - choose between entire, partial or no data
+* No downtime on restore - it uses a temporary database while restoring
 * Uses Postgres parallel restore
 * Uses Postgres custom dump format that is automatically compressed